pangpucsp/curso-js-introdutorio/fundamentos5_js.md

 ### JavaScript Bitwise OR \(\|\)

-Bitwise OR returns 1 if one of the bits are 1:
+Bitwise OR retorna 1 if one of the bits are 1:

 Decimal | Binary
 -----------------------------------------------